 We encourage and support efforts to reduce the number of free-roaming, community cats.
-Each year, we provide more than 3,500 sterilizations for feral cats.
+Each year, we provide thousands of spay/neuter surgeries for feral cats.
 We have extensive experience in safely handling, housing, and sterilizing feral cats.

 TNR is a method in which cats are humanely trapped, evaluated, vaccinated, sterilized, ear-tipped, and returned to their outdoor home.
 A left ear tip is the universal symbol of a spayed/neutered and vaccinated cat.
 It is done while the cat is under anesthesia and it is not painful for the cat.

 The traditional approach of removing cats “catch and kill” does not keep the area free of cats.
 In the past, with this method of managing cat colonies, the cats were trapped and removed from their established colony and euthanized.
 While this method caused an instant decrease in the overall colony numbers, it has not been an effective long-term solution.